-It is Safe to Swim and Boat.
 As the emerging threat of PFAS has unfolded across Michigan and on the Huron River, it’s raised concerns about recreation.
-The good news is that swimming and boating on the Huron River Water Trail are still okay.
-For those activities, we can continue to enjoy the water as you have with a few minor precautions.
+Swimming, bathing, and boating on the Huron River Water Trail are still okay.
+For those activities, continue to enjoy the water as you have with a few minor precautions.
 PFAS isn’t a health risk when […]